KAKW-DT: 2002–present: Affiliating with Univision, switch to Spanish-language programming

 In January 2001, KAKW became a primary WB affiliate, though UPN programming was retained on a secondary basis.
 That October, White Knight agreed to sell KAKW to Univision in a $30 million deal, with the intention of converting it into a Univision station; the sale was opposed by The WB, who filed a lawsuit seeking to block the sale and the concurrent sale of El Paso sister station KKWB to Entravision Communications, as KAKW's contract with The WB was not slated to expire until January 15, 2008.
 On January 7, 2002, after Univision assumed control of KAKW, KAKW dropped the WB and UPN affiliations and was converted to a Univision owned-and-operated station; it also expanded the station's market coverage to Austin.
 Univision also invested in creating a news department for KAKW and began producing daily Spanish-language local newscasts.
 The WB subsequently moved its programming in the Waco–Killeen–Temple market to a secondary clearance on ABC affiliate KXXV (channel 25), while UPN signed a deal with Time Warner Cable to air its programming on a leased access channel that would later be replaced by KBTX-TV's second digital subchannel.
 It was the first time Austin had a full-power Spanish-language TV station.

 Until 2009, KAKW also operated a repeater in Austin, KAKW-CA (channel 31).
 That year, the station switched its affiliation to Telefutura, and changed its call letters to KTFO-CD.

 News operation

 KAKW-DT broadcasts five hours of locally produced newscasts each week, consisting of two half-hour evening newscasts shown at 5 and 10 p.m. on weekdays.
 Following its purchase by Univision Communications in 2002, the station invested in the development of a news department for KAKW and began producing daily Spanish-language local newscasts each weeknight.

 On March 27, 2015, KAKW-DT announced it would launch a regionalized morning newscast, shared with fellow Univision O&Os KXLN-DT in Houston, KUVN-DT in Dallas, and KWEX-DT in San Antonio.
 The newscast includes local weather and traffic cut-ins, which are also provided during Univision's Despierta América.
 The regionalized morning newscast uses the Noticias Texas branding.
+On March 11, 2019, KAKW-DT started airing a morning show called Noticias Texas Central, which is produced from sister station KWEX-DT in San Antonio.
+KWEX also produces the midday and weekend newscasts as it shares reporters with KAKW.